Kwakye Ofosu says NPP's strategy to win elections just a rigging scheme

 John Mahama confident of electoral victory

-YEN.com.gh reported that John Dramani Mahama has said because of the poor governance under Nana Akufo-Addo, Ghanaians are clamouring for NDC to return to power in 2024.
+YEN.com.gh also reported that Mahama said 'poor governance' under Nana Akufo-Addo has Ghanaians clamouring for the NDC to return to power in 2024.

-He told party delegates in Bodi in the Western North Region that everywhere he goes, he's given a stone of vindication.
+He told party delegates in Bodi in the Western North Region that everywhere he goes, he's given a stone of vindication that showed the writing was on the wall.

-The former president said the writing is on the wall for every Ghanaian to see that although Ghana was not a paradise during his administration, the situation is significantly worse under the current Nana Akufo-Addo administration.
+Although Ghana was not a paradise during his administration, he said things are significantly worse under the current Nana Akufo-Addo administration.

-He said Ghanaians can't wait for 2024 to vote out the NPP for disappointing them.

 Source: YEN.com.gh